maddiejudge/github-assignment/README.md

 ```
 Rscript src/combine.data.R
 ```
-The input data is in data and the results are in output
+The input data is in data and the results are in output as an intermediate result

 2.